websterguy/pf2e-manual-action-tracker/README.md

 What's the manual part?

 - The module does not and never will track actions used when an action/strike/spell is posted to chat.
-- You can add as many actions to track above 3 and as many reactions above 1 as you desire.
+- You can add as many actions to track above 3 and as many reactions above 1 as you desire (hold shift to remove).
 Tracking and action count is unique per actor.

 What's automated?